joshkitt/cloud-certification/aws/aws-csaa.md

    - Any file that is not versioned prior to enabling versioning will be version "null"
 - Stores data across a minimum of 3 Azs
 - Enables url access to files (based on permissions)
-- Can provide upload transfer acceleration using AWS Edge Locations
+- Can provide upload __transfer acceleration__ using AWS Edge Locations
 - Configurable rules for data lifecycle
 - MFA Delete
 - Encryption
 - Use "multi-part upload" for files over 5GB
 - Static website hosting
   - Need to enable public read policy on bucket
-- CORS - origin
+- CORS - cross origin resource sharing
 - Consistency model
-    - PUT (new) - read after write - New object can be retrieved immediately (unless you already asked for it and it was cached null
+    - PUT (new) - read after write
+        - New object can be retrieved immediately (unless you already asked for it and it was cached null
     - PUT (existing) and DELETE - eventually consistent
 - Cross Region replication
     - Must set up for each region
     - Files are updated in near-real-time

 S3 Glacier
 - Designed for archiving of data within S3